SinusBot/scripts/scripts/README.md

-### Scripts which help you to understand how sinusbot scripts works
+### Scripts which help you to understand how SinusBot scripts works

 |  Script |  What does it do? | More info |
 |---|---|---|